Migrant domestic workers in Lebanon

-Lebanon has a gone through many stages in its absorbing of migrant workers, both before and after the Lebanese Civil War.
+Lebanon has gone through many stages in its absorption of migrant workers, both before and after the Lebanese Civil War.
 This development has led to multiple problems regarding integration in Lebanese society.
 The ambiguity of the Kafala system in Lebanon has resulted in migrant domestic workers facing many legal issues and violations to their basic human rights.
-The government has largely been inactive and ineffective in implementing laws to protect migrant domestic workers but has attempted to manage the situation but to little avail.
+The government has largely been inactive and ineffective in implementing laws to protect migrant domestic workers.

 Historical background

+Until the 20th-century, slaves worked in the private households before slavery in Lebanon was prohibited.
 Before the start of the Lebanese Civil War young girls, aged ten and upwards, who came from poor Lebanese families or from other countries such as Syria, Palestine and Egypt were employed in Lebanese households.
 The girl's parents collected their salary annually though the girls remained with their employers until they got married.
 Following the beginning of the Lebanese Civil War, many Arab domestic workers decided to leave due to a general economic decline and a crisis in security.
 That in turn left a gap in the country's domestic workforce.
 A change in situation came about with the arrival of African and Asian migrant workers.
 The first migrants arrived in the late 1970s.
-Initially, the highest percentage of migrant workers were male until that is the 1980s and early 1990s when an increasing feminization of the migrant labour force became evident.
+Initially, the highest percentage of migrant workers were male until the 1980s and early 1990s when an increasing feminization of the migrant labour force became evident.

-The migrants, mostly from Sri Lanka and Philippine, arrived together in large groups through both illegal and semi-legal channels.
+The migrants, mostly from Sri Lanka and The Philippines, arrived together in large groups through both illegal and semi-legal channels.
 The migrant labour was supported by the sending countries because of the foreign exchange remittances which helped to reduce the country's debt.

 In 1998 it was estimated that there were 100,000 Sri Lankans, 30,000 Indians and 20,000 Filipinos living in Lebanon.
 There were also an estimated 40,000 Egyptians and 250,000 Syrians.

 The sending countries have been in pursuance of effectual policies concerning overseas employment.
 After 1987, the Lebanese government failed to answer the requests of the sending countries to establish an inclusion of certain conditions in the employment contract.
 The requests were due to the failure of private recruitment agencies in following licensing procedures, in addition to reports of physical abuse.